 Roman poetry in ‘unique’ costs matter

-The Federal Circuit and Family Court has taken the rare step of awarding costs in a Fair Work matter, which “turned out to be anything but informal, efficient, timely or cost effective” and had a counsel quoting a classical Roman poet.
+The Federal Circuit and Family Court of Australia has taken the rare step of awarding costs in a Fair Work matter, which “turned out to be anything but informal, efficient, timely or cost effective” and had a counsel quoting a classical Roman poet.

 In an August 2 decision delivered in Melbourne, Judge Forbes was scathing of businessman Shivesh Kuksal, ordering him to pay $100,000 in court costs in relation to eight related small claims for underpayment of wages and superannuation.